 Security scope

+Note: Mike Olive [HON] Proposes keeping this section

+Note: Timo Warns Proposes renaming this section Security Architecture Overview

 This section describes the security scope for the airborne ATN/IPS Router System by identifying its security perimeter and the security environment.

 The asset considered here is the ATN/IPS Router System.

-This standard focusses on the security measures for the airborne ATN/IPS Route System.
-Other security measures, e.g. hosted by other avionics, may be given for information.
+This standard focusses on the security measures only for the Core IPS system within the avionics systems environment.
+Other security measures hosted by other avionics systems, are provided for information only.

-The following figure gives an overview of the airborne ATN/IPS Router System in context of the global ATN/IPS architecture.
+The following figure gives an overview of the global architecture

+of the IPS system.